 Lima beans are a type of legume.
 They're green or cream-colored and have a flat, rounded shape.
 Their mild flavor and smooth texture make them good choices for many different dishes.

 Lima beans get their name from Lima, the capital of Peru.
 For centuries, people in Central and South America have prized lima beans for the energy and nutrients they offer.
-Peru's ancient Moche civilization used the large, flat beans in their cooking as early as 800 BCE.
+Peru's ancient Moche civilization (circa AD 100-800) used the large, flat beans in their cooking.

-Limas fall into the category of legumes, which are seeds or pods, including beans, peas, chickpeas, lentils, and peanuts.
+Lima beans grow in pods like other legumes, including beans, peas, chickpeas, lentils, and peanuts.
 Fresh lima beans are harvested in the fall, but most people use dried, frozen, or canned beans.

 Beans are packed with protein, fiber, and other nutrients, making them a superfood.